 - Grade point average of 3.0 or higher on a 4.0 scale.

 - Preferred minimum GRE scores: 145 Verbal; 150 Quantitative; 3.0 Analytical (writing).

 - Required minimum TOEFL score (International students only): 550 paper; 79 internet; or 6.5 IELTS.

 - Applicants must submit three letters of reccommendation in order to be considered for admission.

 Application for Admission and Deadlines

 Applications submitted less than 4 months before the start of each semester may experience delays in processing (after April 15 for fall, after September 1 for spring, and after February 15 for summer).
-If you are planning on submitting a late application, then notify the department of your intention to apply.
+If you plan to submit a late application, notify the department of your intention to apply.

 Application for Assistantships and Fellowships

 Graduate assistantships for research and teaching, as well as fellowships and scholarships, are available for the upcoming fall semester on a competitive basis.
 A separate application is required.
 Additional information can be found online at cehs.unl.edu/nhs/assistantships.

 We hope you will apply and join our graduate program!